-Financial transactions led investigators to uncover Hastert abuse cover-up
+Hastert victim 'surprised' at former speaker's early release

 "He didn't tell us the truth when we met with him," Anderson said about the first interview with Hastert.
 "But he did welcome us, you know, into his home.
 And we got quite a bit of information that ultimately resulted in one of the charges against him, which was lying to the FBI."

 Keen investigative work by the Internal Revenue Service, the FBI and the US Attorney's Office eventually discovered Hastert had agreed to pay $3.5 million in hush money to one individual in exchange for the former student's silence.
+Cross did not accept hush money from Hastert.

 The IRS revealed that Hastert had been regularly withdrawing just under $10,000 in cash to give to a former student -- the dollar amount specific to avoid bank reporting requirements.
 This raised flags to investigators.